Professionals

 Registration and Payment

-Registration will take place through the Coba portal, in the “Activities” section, starting June 27 at 9:00 a.m.
+Registration will take place through the Coba portal, in the “Activities” section, starting July 2 at 9:00 a.m.
+Registration must be completed by Friday, July 4, at noon.

 Payment must also be made exclusively through this platform.